wp-plugins/wp-ultimate-csv-importer/Readme.txt

 7. Import unlimited data as any post type.
 8. Make imported post as published, private, pending, draft, sticky or even as password protected.
 9. Define different post status for every individual post via CSV.
-10. Add featured image url to every post.
+10. Add featured image Url to every post.
 11. Assign authors to every post.
 12. Add title, content, excerpt and slug to posts
 13. Assign multiple tags and categories to post